AMBERSIVE/ngx-virtual-scroller/README.md

 - Supports multi-column
 - Easy to use APIs
 - Open source and available in GitHub

-## Breaking Changes:

-- `v3.0.0` Several deprecated properties removed (see changelog).
-    - If items array is prepended with additional items, keep scroll on currently visible items, if possible.
-There is no flag to disable this, because it seems to be the best user-experience in all cases.
-If you disagree, please create an issue.
-- `v2.1.0` Dependency Injection syntax was changed.
-- `v1.0.6` viewPortIndices API property removed. (use viewPortInfo instead)
-- `v1.0.3` Renamed everything from _virtual-scroll_ to _virtual-scroller_ and from _virtualScroll_ to _virtualScroller_
-- `v0.4.13` _resizeBypassRefreshTheshold_ renamed to _resizeBypassRefreshThreshold_ (typo)
-- `v0.4.12` The start and end values of the change/start/end events were including bufferAmount, which made them confusing.
-This has been corrected.
-    - viewPortIndices.arrayStartIndex renamed to viewPortIndices.startIndex and viewPortIndices.arrayEndIndex renamed to viewPortIndices.endIndex
-- `v0.4.4` The value of IPageInfo.endIndex wasn't intuitive.
-This has been corrected.
-Both IPageInfo.startIndex and IPageInfo.endIndex are the 0-based array indexes of the items being rendered in the viewport.
-(Previously Change.EndIndex was the array index + 1)

-*Note* - API methods marked *(DEPRECATED)* will be removed in the next major version.
-Please attempt to stop using them in your code & create an issue if you believe they're still necessary.

-## New features:

- - RTL Support on Horizontal scrollers
- - Support for fixed `<thead>` on `<table>` elements.
- - Added API to query for current scroll px position (also passed as argument to `IPageInfo` listeners)
- - Added API to invalidate cached child item measurements (if your child item sizes change dynamically)
- - Added API to scroll to specific px position
- - If scroll container resizes, the items will auto-refresh.
-Can be disabled if it causes any performance issues by setting `[checkResizeInterval]="0"`
- - `useMarginInsteadOfTranslate` flag.
-Defaults to _false_.
-This can affect performance (better/worse depending on your circumstances), and also creates a workaround for the transform+position:fixed browser bug.
- - Support for horizontal scrollbars
- - Support for elements with different sizes
- - Added ability to put other elements inside of scroll (Need to wrap list itself in @ContentChild('container'))
- - Added ability to use any parent with scrollbar instead of this element (@Input() parentScroll)

 ## Demo

 [See Demo Here](http://rintoj.github.io/ngx-virtual-scroller)